alexenglish/VerusExtras/README.md

 Finds the date/time of a past block height, or makes a reasonable guess about when a future block height will occur.

 The first argument is the target block height.
 The optional second argument will increase verbosity if set (to any value).

+### stakingminingratio.sh
+Returns the number of mined blocks and staked blocks out of the last N, as well as the ratio between the two.

+### timesincelastblock.sh
+Provides information about the time since the last block.
+This was developed with the intention that it would be useful as a frequently updated monitor, such as running it with `watch -n1 ./timesincelastblock.sh`.

+### targetheight.sh
+Given a UNIX-epoch-formatted timestamp (the first and only argument), estimate the block height at that time.

 ## Sending/Spending